ManueGE/AlamofireActivityLogger/README.md

 ##### Using CocoaPods

-Add one of more of the following to your `Podfile`:
+Add the following to your `Podfile`:

 ````
 pod 'AlamofireActivityLogger'